pontiggi/CRI_Jetstream_Cluster/README.md

 3. Edit the first few lines of deploy.sh to point to your ssh key of choice, your ansible installation, your openrc.sh, and choose a name for your stack.
+You may also edit this to reflect the number of nodes!

-4. Run deploy.sh - ssh into your new cluster and enjoy!
+4. Run deploy.sh, wait, ssh into your new cluster, and enjoy!
-   See the file Cluster\_deploy.log for ip information.
+   See the file Cluster\_deploy.log or ssh.cfg for ip information.

 #Roles